BBVA/data-refinery/docs/source/thebasics.rst

 It's up to you not to fail when result it's None, if no error means that event is discarded.

-Alternative - Plan B
+alternative - Plan B
 ....................

 Some times we have several ways to transform the event.
-If the first approach fail, alternative will try the next, until sucess or the last fail.
+If the first approach fail, alternative will try the next, until success or the last fail.

 Suppose that you want to multiply by two, but if this operation fail, you want to append value 0.